Planning-Inspectorate/appeals-back-office/appeals/api/src/server/notify/templates/site-visit-change-accompanied-to-access-required-appellant.content.md

 # The site visit has changed

-We now require you, or someone else, to attend the site visit to provide access for our inspector.
+We now require you (or someone else) to attend the site visit to provide access for our inspector.

 # Visit details